-Rentals for this property normally run from Saturday to Saturday although start and finish dates can be more flexible out of high season
+Rentals for this property normally run from Friday to Friday, although start and finish dates can be more flexible out of high season.

-Parties of 6 or less will have use of the main house only, parties of 7/8 will have use of main house and one apartment and parties of 9/10 will have use of the full property.
+Parties of 6 or less will have use of the main house only, parties of 7 to 10 will have use of the full property.